 Panna cotta, Italian for “cooked cream,” is a specialty of northern Italy’s Piedmont region—an area known for its superior dairy products.
 Panna cotta, or some version of it, has long been popular throughout most of Europe and in other countries along the Mediterranean.

-This creamy, espresso-laced panna cotta is light enough to eat every day but impressive enough to serve to guests.
+This espresso-laced panna cotta is light enough to eat every day but also an impressive enough creamy dessert to serve to guests.
 I use yogurt instead of the traditional cream to make the espresso panna cotta recipe lighter.

 Serves: 4 | Serving Size: 1/2 cup